 On owner-occupant loans, the Lender will require that Borrowers submit utility bills and/or other documentation annually to prove occupancy during the term of the loan.
-For CDBG, some loans may have income and housing cost evaluations, which require a household to document that they are not able to make amortized loan payments, typically every five years.
-These loan terms are incorporated in the original Note and Deed of Trust.
-On HOME-funded loans, aAnnual occupancy verification will occur [Option #1: within 45 days of the anniversary date of the loan; Option #2: between [NAME OF MONTH between October] 1 and 15 of each year for the term of the loan].
+Annual occupancy verification will occur between October 1 and 15 of each year for the term of the loan.